OUR PARTNERS AND DESIGNATED PARTNER AGENCIES

 The Muhlenberg County Opportunity Center is an organization that employs individuals with various disabilities.
 Clients work in production, thrift, and groceries.
 The center aims to rehabilitate individuals with disabilities and prepare them for jobs in competitive employment.
 The center also provides long-term employment through small parts assembly work for those unable to reach competitive employment.

-The Hopkins County Community Clinic Mission: The mission of the Hopkins County Community Clinic is to provide free medical and prescription assistance for the under and uninsured residents of Hopkins County.
+The mission of the Hopkins County Community Clinic is to provide free medical and prescription assistance for the under and uninsured residents of Hopkins and Webster Counties.
 We also provide service-learning opportunities for medical and healthcare students.